 Mistaking allergy symptoms for cold symptoms.
 Allergies can look a lot like the common cold.
 It’s easy to get the two mixed up.
 Colds are more common from October through April and most often occur in episodes lasting about a week, with symptoms including low-grade fevers, aches, sore throats and congestion.
 Allergies are more common from March through September and have symptoms that last for weeks, including itchy, stuffy or runny noses, sneezing and itchy, watery eyes.
 (If you’re still not sure whether your child has a cold or allergies, contact your primary care provider.)

 Not knowing which pollens to watch out for.
-It can be hard to treat your child if you’re not exactly sure what pollens they’re allergic to—or when those pollens will kick in.
-And the best way to do that is through allergy testing.
+It can be hard to treat your child if you’re not exactly sure what pollens they’re allergic to—or when those pollens will kick in, or if it could possibly be pet dander, dust mites or something else.
+The best way to know for sure is through allergy testing.
 One common misconception about allergy testing is that it’s painful—but it’s little more than a simple skin or blood test that can quickly and effectively let you know which pollens cause trouble.
 Once you’re aware of which pollens cause trouble, you can stop stressing throughout the entire spring season and keep track of the ones you know to look out for.*

 If you need more help treating your child’s seasonal allergies, start by contacting your primary care provider.
 They may refer you to an allergist, who can conduct allergy tests, prescribe allergy medications or suggest further treatment, such as allergy shots.
 Whatever it takes to help both you and your child breathe easier.